 Fuel abundance

-CWD differed across reburn history, site and size class (Fig. X).
+CWD differed across reburn history, site, and size class (Fig. X).
 Fine fuels (1 and 10 hour fuels) were most abundant in once- and twice-burned plots in both the upland and lowland site, and decreased by a factor of X in thrice-burned plots, declining more in up vs low (?? - check which one / add factor).

 Figure X. Mass of fuel size classes across years since initial fire and between sites according to size classes. [dots jittered to spread data]